 Travel itinerary and accommodations may be subject to change – we will try our best to stick to it but sometimes adjustments are needed that are beyond our control (ie. traffic delays, hotel closing, etc.)

-Trip Cancellation Insurance is recommended – we will make every effort to make this tour go as planned but sometimes things happen that are beyond ours and your control and if the tour gets cancelled, we cannot guarantee full refunds (ie. pandemics, Acts of God, illness, etc.)
+Travel Insurance is recommended – we will make every effort to make this tour go as planned but sometimes things happen that are beyond our control and if the tour gets canceled, we cannot guarantee full refunds (ie. pandemics, Acts of God, etc.)

 MEET YOUR GUIDES: